verbb/formie/docs/forms/spam-protection.md

 Formie gives you a few layers to work with, so you can start with lighter filtering and add stronger checks only where they are needed.
 Most of the control lives in **Formie → Settings → Spam Protection**.

 That page brings together spam handling, keyword rules, built-in submission guards, and captcha provider credentials in one place.
-Legacy **Settings → Spam** and **Settings → Captchas** routes redirect here.

 Captcha failures, keyword matches, submission guard failures, and related signals are evaluated together in the submission workflow’s **`screen`** stage.
 For how that stage is ordered, how it relates to validation, and how to extend it, see [Submission Screening](/forms/submission-screening).

-## Spam handling
+## Spam Handling

 At the plugin level, you can choose whether spam submissions should still be saved.
 Saving them is useful when you need to review false positives, understand what kind of spam is hitting the form, or debug a captcha or filtering rule.